Lane Kenworthy: Income inequality

 As best I can tell from the available data, income inequality hasn't reduced economic growth.
 It hasn't hindered employment.
 It may or may not have played a role in fostering economic crises, including the Great Recession.
 It hasn't reduced income growth for poor households. [...]
 It may or may not have reduced equality of opportunity. [...]
 Income inequality has reduced middle-class household income growth.
 It very likely has increased disparities in education, health, and happiness in the United States.
 And it has reduced residential mixing in the U.S.

+Christopher Wimer of Columbia wrote a scathing review for the journal Social Forces about Kenworthy's book Is Inequality the Problem?, concluding:

+It looks like the typical Social Forces book review is about 1,000 words.
+I’m going to stop this one early and go out for that walk.
+Apologies to the editors for submitting my review late.